kotolex/surrealist/README.md

 ## Logging and Debug mode ##
 As it was said, if you need to debug something, stuck in some problem or just want to know all about data between you and SurrealDB, you can use standard logging.
-All library logs will contain "surrealist" prefix in logs.
+All library logs will contain "surrealist" prefix.
 You, as a developer, should choose proper handlers, formats, filters etc.
 Surrealist does not use root logger, does not use any handlers and uses only DEBUG, INFO and ERROR level for its events.

 For example